Farm Produce Insurance Act (PA 198 of 2003, as amended)

-PA 198 of 2003 creates the "Farm Produce Insurance Act" to establish a program in which producers of dry beans, grains, or corn could contribute a percentage of their proceeds to a new fund, and could recover from the fund for losses caused by a grain dealer's financial failure.
+Public Act 198 of 2003, as amended created the "Farm Produce Insurance Act" to establish a program in which producers of dry beans, grains, or corn could contribute a percentage of their proceeds to a new fund, and could recover from the fund for losses caused by a grain dealer's financial failure.
 The law does the following:

-- Create the Farm Produce Insurance Fund to provide for reimbursement to a participating producer for losses suffered when a grain dealer declared insolvency or was otherwise unable to pay its claimants.
+- Created the Farm Produce Insurance Fund to provide for reimbursement to a participating producer for losses suffered when a grain dealer declared insolvency or was otherwise unable to pay its claimants.

-- Establish the Farm Produce Insurance Authority to direct and control the Fund.
+- Established the Farm Produce Insurance Authority to direct and control the Fund.

-- Provide for the Authority to be governed by a seven-member board representing producers, and agricultural lenders.
+- Provided for the Authority to be governed by a seven-member board representing producers, and agricultural lenders.

-- Provide for a refund of this premium to a producer who agreed not to participate in the program.
+- Provided for a refund of this premium to a producer who agreed not to participate in the program.

-- Require the board to take action when it determined that a grain dealer had failed financially.
+- Required the board to take action when it determined that a grain dealer had failed financially.

-- Provide that violators would be guilty of a misdemeanor, punishable by a maximum fine of $5,000.
+- Provided that violators would be guilty of a misdemeanor, punishable by a maximum fine of $5,000.

-For more information, visit the MDARD's graindealer's site at www.michigan.gov/graindealers.
+For more information, visit the MDARD's Grain Dealer's website at: www.michigan.gov/graindealers.